 Next, adjust the graphics to the edge of the document.
 You may scale vector objects, but be sure you do not distort photographs.
 Use the crop tool where possible.
 Grouping graphic elements will allow you to move elements together and make the adjustments quicker.

-If you would like to print your design on your home or office computer with bleed, follow the set up instructions below.
+If you would like to print your design with bleed, follow the setup instructions below.
 Remember that you must print your document on a larger sheet of paper to allow for your bleed and crop marks.

-- On the File menu, click Print, and then click the Printer Details tab.
+- On the File menu, click Print, and then select a Printer.

-- Click Advanced Printer Setup, and then click the Page Settings tab.
+- Click Advanced Output Settings, and then click the Marks and Bleeds tab.

-- Under Bleeds, select the Allow bleeds and Bleed marks check boxes, and then click OK.
+- Select the Crop marks and Allow bleeds check box, and then click OK.